Particular/docs.particular.net/nservicebus/operations/opentelemetry_content_core_[8,).partial.md

 snippet: opentelemetry-enabletracing

-See [samples](/samples/open-telemetry/) for instructions on how to send trace information to different tools.
+See the [OpenTelemetry samples](/samples/open-telemetry/) for instructions on how to send trace information to different tools.

 ## Meters